Be a part of this film and BACK this project.

 A NATION TO UNITE AND A CRISIS TO FIGHT

 The stories of a few can change the lives of thousands.
-"Needles in the Hay" is a documentary that provides a glimpse into the lives of the people and families deeply affected by America's opioid crisis.
+Needles in the Hay is a documentary that provides a glimpse into the lives of the people and families deeply affected by America's opioid crisis, including the struggles and triumphs of the director himself.
 The mission of the film is to use the voices of a few to reach the hundreds of thousands with an Opioid Use Disorder who remain sick, without treatment, and need our compassion and help.

-"Needles in the Hay" has joined the fight to end the crisis, behind the lens of a camera, to capture and share the stories of grief, joy, loss and gain, one life at a time.
+Needles in the Hay has joined the fight to end the crisis, behind the lens of a camera, to capture and share the stories of grief, joy, loss and gain, one life at a time.

-Update: In a short period of time, this documentary has already made a profound impact for the active users who were brave enough to be interviewed on camera while in their addiction stage.
+Update: this documentary has already made a profound impact for the active users who were brave enough to be interviewed on camera while in their addiction stage.
 We have received calls from several of these people weeks later, to thank us for filming their stories..
 They said letting them speak on camera was an important moment for them, and now they want to speak out about being in recovery and living a clean life.
 This is the type of impact and change that IS possible and is something we hope to show on a much larger scale with a full feature film.

-Watch the Trailer
+Watch the sizzle trailer

 HELPING THOSE STILL STRUGGLING